SINTEF/iliad-hackathon/README.md

 mamba install satpy pystac pystac-client
 ```

 This should pull in everything you need.
-Since we're pulling from `conda-forge` (where versions move fast), we chose not provide an `environment.yml` file.
+Since Miniforge is pulling from `conda-forge` (where versions move fast), we chose not provide an `environment.yml` file.
+If you don't use Miniforge, you need to specifcy the `conda-forge` channel (i.e., `conda install --channel conda-forge package1 packag2`).

 ## Usage, Ferrybox